mathischeap/phyem/web/source/tutorial/install.rst

     >>> import phyem as ph
     >>> print(ph)

-If above commands work, *phyem* is ready in your machine.
+If above commands work, *phyem* is installed in your machine.

 .. caution::

     *phyem* is dependent of other Python packages such as numpy, scipy, matplotlib and so on.
-Check :code:`phyem/requirements.text` for the list of dependencies and install whatever you miss through for example `pip <https://pypi.org/>`_.
+Check :code:`phyem/requirements.text` for the list of dependencies.
+They are all regular Python packages.
+You can easily install whatever you miss through for example `pip <https://pypi.org/>`_.